david618/elastic-ingest/three-node/aks-2019-05-30/README.md

 Added three more nodes (a41,a42, and a43); installed Kafka using Ansible (D16sv3)

-Modified SparkOp to use external kafka and external elasticsearch.
+Modified SparkOp Job to use external kafka and external elasticsearch.

 Created rttest-send-a41-25k-10m.yaml; sends to a41.